sanketbisne/linux-ebook/chapter3-exploring-more-commands.md

 `d` means that it is a directory

-`rw-` means that there is read and write permission granted on Owner level `r--` means that there is only read permission granted on group `r--` means that there is only read permission granted for everyone else ie. others `1`   means number of hard links, we will see more about hard links later.
+`rw-` means that there is read and write permission granted on Owner level

+`r--` means that there is only read permission granted on group

+`r--` means that there is only read permission granted for everyone else ie. others

+`1`   means number of hard links, we will see more about hard links later.

-`root` - The username  of the file's owner
+`root` - The username  of the file's owner.

 `root` - The name of the group that owns the file.

 `8` - Size of files in bytes

 `13 Feb 10:56 ` - The Date and Time of the Files Last modified.

 **drwxr-xr-x 3 root root 4096 Feb 13 09:25 folder1/**  - d indicated that it is a directory and followed by u,g,o respecively.